acoullandreau/apple_music_dashboard/webpage/README.md

 This repository and the code
 ----------------------------

-This repository contains the source code of the webpage that is available at [www.acoullandreau.com/dashboard](www.acoullandreau.com/dashboard).
+This repository contains the source code of the webpage that is available [here](https://www.acoullandreau.com/dashboard).

 To build this website, I relied on a few major blocks:
 - React to start with!
 Not using create-react-app, but webpack with Babel to have a finer control on what was going on..